World Cup qualifying: How Scotland can automatically reach next summer's tournament after 28-year absence

 1998 was the last time the Tartan Army partied at football's biggest tournament - Steve Clarke has them believing the long absence is about to end.

-There are just two games left in Group C with automatic qualification remaining a possibility.
+There is just one game left in Group C, with automatic qualification remaining a possibility.

 - Scotland's results & fixtures | World Cup qualifying tables